hekailiang/squirrel/README.md

 A list of state entry actions is defined.

 * **Method Call Action**
 	User can define actions during define transitions or state entry actions.
 However, the actions will be scattered over the definitions method blocks and other classes.
 Moreover, other user cannot override the actions.
-Thus, we also support define method call actions within state machine implementation in a **Convention Over Configuration** manner.
+Thus, squirrel-foundation also support define method call actions within state machine implementation in a **Convention Over Configuration** manner.
-	Basically, this means that if the method declared in state machine satisfied naming and parameters convention, it will be added into the transition action list and also be invoked at certain transition status. e.g.
+	Basically, this means that if the method declared in state machine satisfied naming and parameters convention, it will be added into the transition action list and also be invoked at certain phase. e.g.
 	```java
 	protected void transitFromAToBOnGoToB(MyState from, MyState to, MyEvent event, MyContext context)
 	```